Updates from the Etna Center for Community

 Above.
 First floor, south, during asbestos abatement.
 Air scrubber machine and exhaust tube visible.

-1. First floor, south, with plastic sheeting.
+1. First floor (south) with plastic sheeting.
 2. Dumpster with plastic sheeting.
-3. Second floor, north, with positive pressure vent.
+3. Second floor (north) with positive pressure vent.

 Future work anticipated:

-Begin selective demolition bidding.
+Begin bidding for the selective demolition phase.

-Begin selective demolition phase of work.
+Initiate the selective demolition phase of the project.